 Here is how it work.

 Step 1.
 Free download MacMaster from Mac App Store.

-Open the program on your MacBook and click "Grant Access".
+Open the program on your MacBook and click "Scan".

 Step 2.
 All the applications on the chosen folder will be displayed.
 Choose the one that you want to remove.

-Step 4.
+Step 3.
 Move mouse cursor to the blank area beside the app or app file, a search icon will appear.
 Click search icon to locate the app and its app files.
-Then you can manually move the app and its files to Trash.

 Above is the whole guide to properly uninstall apps on MacBook Air/Pro.
 Any other question about completely removing apps on MacBook.
 Leave you comments below.